SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <p align="center"><strong>Fig 2-26 Thermal imaging of the circuit, converter is the hostess component </strong></p>

-After running for 4 hours, the high-voltage PCB hottest component was found to be the converter, and its temperature plateaued at 51.8°C degrees Celsius.
+After running for 4 hours, the hottest component on the PCB was found to be the converter, and its temperature plateaued at 51.8°C degrees Celsius.
 As the maximum temperature reached by the converter is within its recommended operating temperature of -25°C to 70°C (Advanced Energy, 2023), the converter should be able to operate for prolonged periods of time during the mission.

 ### 2.6.2 Qualifications Testing (Post-integration)